 Explore UAB

-You will be mentored by faculty members in a research experience that is similar to graduate school.
-This will help you develop confidence and independence while boosting your communication and research skills.
+This is a research-based program in which you will be mentored by faculty members in an experience that is similar to graduate school.
+This will help you develop confidence and independence in conducting research and also boost your skills in written and oral communication.
 Ideally, your research project will result in a publication and/or presentation at a professional conference — a good thing to have on a job or graduate school application.

-If you successfully complete the program you'll receive a certificate at the UAB Honors Convocation; your transcript will read “Graduation with Honors in Biomedical Engineering.”
+If you successfully complete the program you'll receive a certificate at the UAB Honors Convocation and your transcript will read “Graduation with Honors in Biomedical Engineering.”

-Three credit hours of Honors Research may be used to satisfy a 400-level BME course elective.
-You may graduate with up to 6 credit hours to be applied towards a Master's Degree in Biomedical Engineering.
+Three credit hours of Honors Research may be used to satisfy one BME course elective.

 • Completion of at least 32 credit hours, with an overall GPA of at least 3.75.